 Harry Potter and the Cursed Child – Parts One and Two

-If you are a big Harry Potter fan, get your wands ready as Harry Potter and the Cursed Child is coming exclusively to The Princess Theatre in Melbourne from 18 January 2019.
+If you are a big Harry Potter fan, get your wands ready as Harry Potter and the Cursed Child is being staged exclusively to The Princess Theatre in Melbourne.

 Harry Potter and the Cursed Child is currently also on the West End in the UK.
 It has has won 24 major awards and is the most awarded production in the history of Britain’s prestigious Olivier Awards.